vishruti-patel/fetch-rewards-analysis/README.md

 Designing a structured data model, writing SQL queries to answer business questions and identifying data quality issues for Fetch Rewards.

 ## Overview
--- add short overview of
-This is a small project on reviewing unstructure .json file and designging a structured relational data model using dbdiagram.io along with writing SQL queries to answer a few key business questions, identifying data quality issues such as missing values, duplicates, formatting, etc.. and communicating key insights to stakeholders.

--- include the task breakdown in brief.
-- After reviewing unstructured data, developed a new Relational Data Model to represent how the data could be modeled in a data warehouse.
-- SQL queries written to answer following business questions.
-   - What are the top 5 brands by receipts scanned for most recent month?
-   - How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?
-   - When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-- Identifying data quality issues using python and pandas.
-- A well-written constructed email to business leader explaining my findings and approach to address the performance and anticipated scaling concerns

-## Technologies Used:

-- Python, Pandas
-- SQL: PostgreSQL for data analysis
-- Diagram Tool: dbdiagram.io
+This is the small project challenhe where the primary objectives includes designing a structured relational data model to organize raw data effectively, assessing data quality by identifying issues such as missing values, duplicates, and inconsistent formats and developing SQL queries to answer business questions and validate data integrity.
+Additionally, a key component of the project was clear and effective communication with stakeholders, highlighting data insights, quality concerns, and requirements for further optimization.
+Overall, this project demonstrates technical skills in data engineering and analytics, as well as the ability to translate complex data findings into actionable insights and robust data solutions.

-## Part one: Review json data and designig Relational Data Model
+## Part one: Review json data and designig Relational Data Model.
 This is the first part of the project which includes my understanding and assumptions of the provided datasets along with my approach behind designing a well structured Relational Data Model.

 1. Receipt Data Schema: Includes the transaction details of the users along with the date/time information, Rewards/bonus points details and the receipt item list.
 The attribute rewardsReceiptItemList is a nested array which contains the details on items information such as quantity purchased, date, reviews ans also partner id specifics